stan-alam/testing/testDocs/mindmap.md

 # Mind Mapping

+## The mind map does not give you E2E tests, because mind map is based on FEATURES and USER Interactions!

+To create test-cases from a mind map, decompose the branches.

+Flow Charts can be derived from MindMaps

 ### If you need to make an E2E test, lets start with a mind map!
 But why you may ask?
 Spreadsheets are great if you're stuck in the 1990s - 2000s.
 ### If you see branches lacking -- then you're lacking in test coverage!!!

 **Tools**